Asma-Nasr/EEG-Emotion-Recognition-Python/Data/README.md

-# Dataset for EEG Eotion Detection
+# Dataset for EEG Emotion Detection